Exabyte-io/documentation/docs/software-directory/modeling/vasp.md

 Complete information and documentation about the VASP code can be found in its corresponding website [^1].

+!!!warning "License Requirements"
+    VASP is a proprietary software, and as such it requires a license in order to be operated.
+All users who would like to use this code are advised to send us a [support request](../../ui/support.md) so that we can check their existing licenses.
+For academic users, a free usage of VASP can potentially be negotiated.

 ## Default settings

 ### Default Pseudopotentials